 6.25 miles (10 km)

-Another magnificent walk via secluded footpaths, through deep, ancient woodland and along a Roman road.
-This walk takes you deep into the countryside and past two small nature reserves, Balls Wood, and Danemead, which are both well worth a visit.
+A magnificent walk via secluded footpaths, through deep, ancient woodland, and along a Roman road.
+This ramble through the Hertfordshire countryside takes you past two nature reserves, Balls Wood, and Danemead, which are both well worth a visit.
 The route also goes through Broxbourne Nature Reserve.

 - Turn right and continue south east along Brickendon Lane for about five minutes until you reach a farm on your left.
-Take care along this road because there isn't a footpath.
+Take care along this road because there is no footpath for pedestrians.

 - Turn right on Mangrove Road/Lane and continue until it turns sharp right.